banda-niranjan/scitec-thesis-uspr/README.md

 Folder *Circuits* has all the circuits that have been used in my Thesis

 Folder *DataViz* contains all the .py files for the carried out results

+Folder *ExcelData* contains all the .xlsx files for the carried out results